-ACTION 1: Broadening the ACCOBAMS scope Aim Targets Recommended actions Priority Responsible actors Achieve that all six Black Sea riparian states are the Contracting Parties to ACCOBAMS; disseminate Accession of the Russian Federation and Turkey to ACCOBAMS. (a) Promote accession of the Russian Federation and Turkey to ACCOBAMS.
+ACTION 1: Broadening th ACTION 1: Broadening the ACCOBAMS scope Aim Targets Recommended actions Priority Responsible actors Achieve that all six Black Sea riparian states are the Contracting Parties to ACCOBAMS; disseminate the Accession of the Russian Federation and Turkey to ACCOBAMS. (a) Promote accession of the Russian Federation and Turkey to ACCOBAMS.
 This action should have positive influence on the concerted region-wide implementation of all other activities proposed in this plan (links to Actions 2-18).
-Primary ACCOBAMS Secretariat and Secretariat of the Black Sea Commission (Black Sea SRCU of ACCOBAMS) the ACCOBAMS process in the countries which have indirect outlet to the Black Sea through the rivers and exert their influence on the Black Sea environment and biota (including cetaceans) by (b) Initiate the ACCOBAMS awareness process in those European states which are connected with the Black Sea via rivers.
+Primary ACCOBAMS Secretariat and Secretariat of the Black Sea Commission (Black Sea SRCU of ACCOBAMS) ACCOBAMS process in the countries which have indirect outlet to the Black Sea through the rivers and exert their influence on the Black Sea environment and biota (including cetaceans) by means of fluvial discharges and marine-riverine traffic.
+States of the Black Sea basin, which have no direct outlet to the Black Sea, are involved in negotiations concerning their possible participation in ACCOBAMS. (b) Initiate the ACCOBAMS awareness process in those European states which are connected with the Black Sea via rivers.
 Note: States where the Danube is flowing through (most of which are EU Member States) should be made aware of the effects on Black Sea cetaceans and their habitat of discharging certain substances in the river.
-It could be halpful if the Black Sea Comission is involved in promoting such awareness Secondary and marine-riverine traffic. in ACCOBAMS. in cooperation with the European Comission.
-Rationale / Background nd Up to date, four Black Sea coastal states ratified the ACCOBAMS.
-They are Bulgaria, Georgia, Romania and Ukraine.
-The rest two riparian countries, Russia and Turkey, are not the Contracting Parties yet.
-The both states did not sign the Final Act of the Negotiation Meeting to adopt the ACCOBAMS.
-Nevertheless, they show willingness to protect Black Sea cetaceans by means of national legislation and in the framework of the Bucharest Convention and some other relevant multilateral treaties.
-Thus, those states should be considered as potential partners within the ACCOBAMS process.
-A total of 22 countries belong to the Black Sea drainage basin.
-Except above six riparian states, most of them (e.g. Austria, Czechia, Germany, Hungary, Switzerland, etc.) are connected with the Black Sea via Danube and Dnieper rivers.
-It could be envisaged, that these European countries are able, in theory, to affect the Black Sea ecosystem and cetaceans as its hierarchs (top predators) due to river-borne pollution and disturbance caused by the navigation between the sea and rivers.
-Thus, the involvement of such states in the ACCOBAMS against the procession.
+It could be helpful if the Black Sea Comission is involved in promoting such awareness in cooperation with the European Comission.
+Secondary Rationale / Background countries, Russia and T adopt the ACCOBAMS framework of the Buch partners within the AC most of them (e.g. Aus It could be envisaged, (top predators) due to Sea coastal states ratified the ACCOBAMS.
+They are Bulgaria, Georgia Turkey, are not the Contracting Parties yet.
+The both states did not sig Nevertheless, they show willingness to protect Black Sea cetaceans arest Convention and some other relevant multilateral treaties.
+Thus, to COBAMS process.
+A total of 22 countries belong to the Black Sea dra tria, Czechia, Germany, Hungary, Switzerland, etc.) are connected with that these European countries are able, in theory, to affect the Black river-borne pollution and disturbance caused by the navigation betwee DBAMS seems to be reasonable. in the Final Act is by means of those states sho ninage basin.
+Ex in the Black Sea Sea ecosystem of the Negotiation Meeting to national legislation and in the buld be considered as potential cept above six riparian states, via Danube and Dnieper rivers. and cetaceans as its hierarchs